MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows.md

 ## Configure your environment

 1. The latest PowerShell module that allows interaction with Azure resources is called the [Azure PowerShell Az module](https://docs.microsoft.com/powershell/azure/new-azureps-module-az).
-When using the Azure PowerShell Az module, PowerShell 7 (or later) is the recommended version on all platforms, including Windows.
+When using the Azure PowerShell Az module, PowerShell 7 (or later) is the recommended version on all platforms.
 If you have PowerShell installed, you can verify the version by entering the following command at a PowerShell prompt.

     ```powershell
     $PSVersionTable.PSVersion